Contextualist/glare/README.md

 ```
 /{owner}/{repo}/{file_name_regex}
 ```
 `{file_name_regex}` is a regular expression to match the file (or specially, it can be `tar` or `zip` standing for the source code download in the respective format).
-It should match only one file among the latest release files, otherwise Glare will throw an error.
+It should match at least one file among the latest release files, otherwise Glare will throw an error.
+If multiple files are matched, Glare returns the one with shortest length.

+## Known Issues

+The Now.sh builder `python-wsgi` seems to be having problem with URL containing `$` sign.

 ## Docker (legacy version)
 See branch [`docker`](https://github.com/Contextualist/glare/tree/docker)